catherinemei/meloscribe_audio/README.md

 When you are finished, close the recording interface, and the system will begin processing the recorded input.

 ### 4. Run MuseScore Plugin & Paste Transcribed Output (GRACE)

+### Note: What if I don't have MuseScore?
+If MuseScore is not possible, our system can still be used to transcribe and playback recorded audio.
+After recording audio from the user, the system processes the audio and writes the parsed results to `notes_summary_csv/recording.csv`.
+Additionally, the processed audio information from the CSV is regenerated into a playable WAV file.
+This WAV file is written to `regenerated_wav/recording_regenerated.wav`.
+Therefore, even without installing MuseScore, it is still possible to assess the output of our system using the regenerated WAV file.